-Like several other industries, the fisheries and aquaculture sector globally was adversely affected by COVID-19, both directly and indirectly.
+Like several other industries, the fisheries and aquaculture sector globally were adversely affected by COVID-19, both directly and indirectly.
 Comparing 2019 to 2020, the export of carp, European sea bass (Dicentrarchus labrax), sea bream (Sparus aurata), and bluefin tuna (Thunnus thynnus) in Turkey decreased by 7.89% in quantity and 7.43% in USD value (Can et al., 2020).
 From January to September 2020, the United States experienced a 40% decline in captured seafood, a 43% decline in exports, and a 37% decline in imports, as compared to the numbers from the previous year (White et al., 2021).
 COVID-19-induced lockdowns in harbours and fish landing facilities in India have had a negative impact on all nine coastal states by constraining marine capture fisheries, inland fisheries, and seafood export (Purkait et al., 2020).
 The COVID-19 pandemic had substantial impacts on global food consumption (Mandal et al., 2021), healthcare infrastructure (Kaye and al., 2021), and the socioeconomic circumstances (Prawoto et al., 2020) of individuals.
 COVID-19 has a profound impact on public health and essential services, while also presenting a substantial threat to the production, delivery, and availability of food (Amjath-Babu et al., 2020).

 Small-scale fishing communities are among the most vulnerable in the fishing industry because they depend on the information passed down from generation to generation (Alam et al., 2021).
-Several factors, such as environmental changes, national legislation, including prohibitions, and climate change, impact fishermen's livelihoods (Lazzari et al., 2021; Selim et al., 2021).
+Several factors, such as environmental changes, national legislation, including prohibitions, and climate change, impact fishers's livelihoods (Lazzari et al., 2021; Selim et al., 2021).
 In the current fight against poverty, the new motivating drivers are the COVID-19 challenge and the fishing restriction period, a national policy initiative to replenish depleted fish supplies and livelihoods.
 While started the outbreak of COVID-19 pandemic in Bangladesh, life of people and society have significantly disrupted.
 The impact of the COVID-19 pandemic included supply-chain disruptions, dramatic consumer demand declines, labour shortages, and business interruptions in several industries.
 The fishing industry has suffered significantly due to the COVID-19 outbreak (European Commission, 2020).
 Fisheries dependent populations have suffered due to the epidemic's adverse effects on fishing, farming, and selling.
-Many jobs for fishermen and fish labourers were lost due to the COVID-19 shutdown and limitations.
+Many jobs for fishers and fish labourers were lost due to the COVID-19 shutdown and limitations.
 In order to increase the resilience of the fisheries and aquaculture sector, greater focus should be placed on increasing the capacity of stakeholders through subsidies, incentives, interest-free loans, and other income-generating options (Ahmed et al.,2021).
 However, access to high-quality feed, seed, and extension services may increase the output of inland water body fisheries.
 The appropriate technology is essential for Bangladesh to develop robust coastal and marine aquaculture.
 Developing communication and transportation networks for quick access to information, collaborating with regional and international networks for updated technology and value chains, and effectively utilizing marine resources are necessary to increase Bangladesh's overall fisheries production (Haque et al., 2021).